 To be given consideration, MassDOT certifica-tion is required.

 In occordance with our Minority Business Enterprise Plan, we are inviting all qualified women and minority business firms to respond.
-The City of Chelsea is an Equal Opportunity Employer.
-This Invitation for Bids is in accordance with M.G.L.
-Chapter 30, 39M.
+The City of Chelsea is an Equal Opportunity in accordance with M.G.L.